cool-mario/web-development/README.md

 You can find stuff I created like games and strange websites.
 For example, I made a lights-out game using javascript, and you can play it on your phone. (see X4) P1 is my first project, which is a quiz to find out what type of "nerd" you are!
 I just finished it! (try to break the form, I have backend validation hehehehe)

+**`P2`** is our second and final project.
+In P2, a partner and I work together to create something super cool.
+We're making a store website right now, where you can create new accounts and log in and buy stuff!!
+It is the final test of our knowledge!!!

 ### Key for the folder names
 **H** - homework
 **X** - exersize